Hotsoup22/Tech-Blog/README.md

 ## Usage
+open link browser, create an account and sign-in.
+Also check out the home page to see post from other users!
+Note: feel free to create a fake account to test, this is educational purposes only.
  -  sign up/log-in
  -  A dashboard
  -  create new posts!
  -  delete posts
- -  also visit the homepage Tech Blog to see new posts from anybody who has an acc and made a post.
+ -  visit the homepage of Tech Blog to see new posts from anybody who has an account and made a post.

 <img src="assets/techblog-screenshot.png" alt="screenshot-app" width="800"/>